Do i need a film camera or a digital camera

 While film cameras may have a lower initial cost, the long-term costs can add up over time.
 You will need to continuously purchase film rolls, get them developed, and possibly scan or print the photos.
 Digital cameras, once purchased, have minimal ongoing costs as you can reuse memory cards, recharge batteries, and easily share or print photos digitally.

-See also How do digital cameras focus
+See also What is digital cinematography cameras

 Environmental Impact